This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 For a homestead to be successful, or any business for that matter, there has to be more than just one income stream.
 The old saying “Don’t put all your eggs in one basket” still holds true for homesteaders and hobby farmers.

-You might be thinking “ok Leah that’s all good a fine, but I don’t sell my products.
+You might be thinking “ok Leah that’s all good, but I don’t sell my products.
 We just use what we grow for ourselves”.

 Ok cool, everything you produce and can eat or use in your home is money in the bank, because you don’t have to buy it.